 Uluru’s the star of the show, but if you’re thinking of dashing in and out for sunset and sunrise, you might want to rethink your plans.
 There’s so much to see and do in the Red Centre, so it would be a shame not to stay for a few days if you can.

 We started in Alice Springs and drove to Yulara (the closest town to Uluru-Kata Tjuta National Park) over a few days.
 We explored the stunning Simpsons Gap and swam in the dreamy Ormiston Gorge (even if it was fffresh) in the West MacDonnell Ranges.
-We also did the Kings Canyon Rim Walk which was easily one of the best hikes I’ve done in Australia.
-It’s a steep climb to the plateau, but I was blown away by the layers of sunbaked colours, sweeping desert views and otherworldly boulders known as the Lost City.
+We also did the Kings Canyon Rim Walk, which was easily one of the best hikes I’ve done in Australia.
+It’s a steep climb to the plateau, but I was blown away by the colours, sweeping desert views and giant boulders in the Lost City.

 7. You’ll spend many hours driving